Nigel Clough: Derby County

 On 5 January 2009 he was officially approached by Derby County, one of the clubs his father had previously managed, to take over as their manager as a replacement for Paul Jewell.
 He was appointed the next day, prior to his taking charge, on 8 January, Academy Head Coach David Lowe guided Derby to a victory over Manchester United 1–0 in the first leg of the League Cup semi-final.
 Clough's first victory in charge of The Rams came on 31 January 2009, when Derby beat Coventry City 2–1.
 Results improved after Clough's arrival, with a run of four consecutive wins.
 However, a series of injuries to key players saw a loss of form for the Rams.
 Safety in the Championship was not confirmed until the penultimate game of the season against Charlton Athletic, with a 1–0 victory.

 Clough's first full season in charge of Derby saw significant changes to the playing staff as he brought in nine players and moved on fourteen as well as making substantial dealings in the loan market.
 Despite this, the Rams again struggled with injuries, at one point being without thirteen first team players.
 When key players returned from injury, Clough was able to start picking a regular team, and results began to improve.
 Derby finished two points and four places better off than the previous campaign.

 Clough was involved in several altercations during the season.
 He was accused by counterpart Billy Davies of kicking him in the knee in a pitch side altercation during Derby's 1–0 victory over local rivals Nottingham Forest.
-Clough denied the claim and, though Davies put in an official complaint to the league, nothing came of the incident.
+Clough denied the claim and, though Davies put in an official complaint to the Football League, nothing came of the incident.

 Clough was also in trouble again when he was sent to the stands during Derby's 3–1 home defeat to Ipswich Town on 5 April.
-He was fined £1,000 and given a one match ban, which he served during Derby's final match of the campaign at home to Cardiff City.
+He was fined £1,000 and given a one-match ban, which he served during Derby's final match of the campaign at home to Cardiff City.
 Clough also gave himself some game time during the course of the season, coming on as a late substitute for the reserve side in their 2–1 victory over West Bromwich Albion reserves in their Central League Central Section clash.